The best affiliate marketing software makes it simple and easy to earn advertising income from your website.

 The challenge after is to turn those earning opportunities into useful revenues streams.

-Affiliate marketing is the key to generating income from websites that might otherwise struggle to sell advertising space, or else service as an additional revenue stream for those websites already active in the advertising space.
+Even still, affiliate marketing is the key to generating income from websites that might otherwise struggle to sell advertising space, or else service as an additional income for those websites already active in the advertising space.

 The concept of affiliate marketing is relatively simple: you sign up for a program for a particular product or service, and if accepted for it, you can then using existing marketing materials and/or links with a unique URL.
 In the event that someone signs up for that product or service using that URL, you earn a commission.

 As a way of making money online it sounds easy enough, but there are a lot of potential complications with affiliate marketing.
 For a start, the affiliate tracking must be precise and accurate, so that you are rewarded for the sales you actually made.

 On top of that, you need products and services of actual interest to consumers.
 While many big brands are actively involved in affiliate marketing, there are various restrictions that may make them less attractive than alternatives.